The 2 Best Back Sleep Training Pillows

 As you can see in the image, it’s a memory foam pillow (soft, yet supportive) with a hypo-allergenic inner cover and a removable and washable Velour outer cover.

-This fairly flat and adaptable pillow makes it almost impossible to turn on your side and stomach when you sleep, and the head area confirms to your neck height perfectly.
+This fairly flat and adaptable pillow makes it almost impossible to turn on your side and stomach when you sleep, and the head area confirms perfectly to your neck height.

 pillow to keep you from rolling over